 This post contains affiliate links.

-are tools that can used to work on so many goal areas.
+These chain links are tools that can used to work on so many goal areas.
 From using two hands together, to a functional pencil grasp, to using spoons and forks with an appropriate write positioning, to holding a zipper with the right wrists angle…these little guys are great skill builders!

-together requires a bit of muscle oomph, so for preschoolers and school-aged kids, building chains are a great strengthening activity.
+Linking the chains together requires a bit of muscle oomph, so for preschoolers and school-aged kids, building chains are a great strengthening activity.

-For this activity, we used our Learning Resources Link n Learn Links
+For this activity, we used our Learning Resources Link n Learn Links.

-(This set comes in a big bucket of 500, so you’ve got plenty for multiple kids playing at the same time, or different age-appropriate activities happening with the chain links.)
+(This set comes in a big bucket of 500, so you’ve got plenty for multiple kids playing at the same time, or different age-appropriate activities happening with the chain links)

-and colored card stock in matching colors.
 I cut squares of equal sizes and placed them out on the table.
 I figured this would be a great activity for older toddlers, but my 19 month old completely surprised my by correctly placing the colored links

 on the matching paper squares.
 I had a few links in place to show her what to do and she was able to put them on the correct squares.